yard-turkey/examples-and-blogs/examples/crossplane/aws-s3-bucket-workflow.md

     - containerPort: 3000
       protocol: TCP
 ```
-1. Name of the bucket that was provisioned
+1. Name of the bucket we created
-1. Using the generated secret to get the proper credentials
+1. AWS S3 UserName (access_key)
+1. AWS S3 Password (access_secret_key)
+1. The auto generated secret that was created by Crossplane provisioner

 Lastly, expose the pod as a service so you can access the url from a browser.
 In this example,
 I exposed as a LoadBalancer